 Department chairs have a critical role to play in the workflow of new courses or those that are undergoing major revision.
 See the Workflow section of the course editor documentation or the For Department Chairs page for details.

-To add a new course or cross-listing to the catalog, go to the subject area where the course or cross listing will reside and click the Add link in the yellow toolbar.
+To add a new course or cross-listing to the catalog, go to the subject area where the course or cross listing will reside and click the Add link in the toolbar.
 Next, select either Course or Course Crosslisting.

 When you click Edit on an existing course or add a new course, you're brought to the heart of the system, the Course Editor.